 Habitat and Ecology

-This is a riparian, semi-aquatic frog, occurring in streams and small rivers in the high Andes, and which is not known to occur in modified or degraded habitats.
+This is an aquatic frog, occurring in streams in the high Andes, and which is not known to occur in modified or degraded habitats.
 Breeding takes place in streams.

 The species was originally known from two sub-populations in Quebrada Amincha and del Inca, which were separated by 1 km from each other.
 However the population has undergone a decline of 50% over the past 10 years, as the sub-population in Quebrada del Inca disappeared after the stream was canalized for agricultural activities.
 The sub-population in Quebrada Amincha is small, and part of the stream has been canalized in 2013 (A. Charrier pers. comm.
 2015).

 Abstraction of surface water for domestic and agricultural use is a threat because it would affect habitat quality and quantity.